fernandesleticia/agenda-bot-golang/README.md

-# i-home-bot-golang
+# Agenda Bot
-A telegram bot built in Go to automate home tasks
+A telegram bot built in Go to automate home tasks and communicate with Agenda: https://github.com/fernandesleticia/go-agenda